Choosing the Right Astrophotography Filters for Amazing Images

 Like everyone else who ever tried astrophotography, I made my share of mistakes at the beginning.
 Several of these mistakes involved my use of filters.
 It was only by making errors and trying out different filters for different situations that I managed to learn how to choose the right filter.

-So in this section, I’ll show you some of the results of imaging I have done on the same target with different filters and what the results mean, in my opinion.
-I hope that this will help you when you want to make your own decisions and choices in your own situation and with your own equipment which might be very different from mine.
+So in this section, I’ll show you some of the results I got when imaging.
+I have experimented on the same target with different filters.
+I hope that this will help you when you want to make your own decisions and choices.
+Remember, your situation and your equipment might be very different from mine.

 Bode’s Galaxy Image in RGB